 PC+PGC Affiliation

-In August, the organizations announced an administrative affiliation under which they will share the full-time Executive Director and other administrative services, while maintaining each organization’s distinct identity and nonprofit status.
+In August, 2022, the organizations announced an administrative affiliation under which they share a full time Executive Director and other administrative services, while maintaining each organization’s distinct identity and nonprofit status.
+Since that time, the shared full-time Executive Director position has consolidated the day-to-day operations of the two organizations under one leader, while fostering creative thinking between them.

 The Pittsburgh Camerata and the Pittsburgh Girls Choir Form an Administrative Affiliation